joaom98/pcb_quadcopter/README.md

 # pcb_quadcopter
-An open-source PCB multirotor project, development in progress
+An open-source PCB multirotor project, development in progress.
+The intent is to make an affordable, simple and customizable quadcopter that can be built and used by anyone.

 ## Inspiration